kathleenkhwong/test_basket_asian_bestofasian/README.md

 * Initialize parameters

-* Time required for gradient computation
+* Time required for option pricing and gradient computation

-* Space required for gradient computation
+* Space required for option pricing and gradient computation

 * Option value and gradient outputs, if interested